This section contains answers to some common questions about Google Workspace Marketplace.

 I also have an Android app in the Android Play Store.
 Can the reviews and ratings from my listings be merged?

-No, the install numbers and user ratings from apps on the Android Play Store can’t be combined with G Suite Marketplace app listings.
+No, the install numbers and user ratings from apps on the Android Play Store can’t be combined with Google Workspace Marketplace app listings.

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.